 We discovered that Crackington Haven beach has an abundance of phallic shaped and hagstones.
 We collected some for friends and our group to place on their altars.

 I was a little unsure about the requirement of being ‘sky-clad’ for our nearing initiation.
 Even though I had been a photographic model and attended a naturist club, this situation would be totally different.
 I had worked ‘sky clad’ during solitary magical work which felt comfortable and natural.

 My daughter and I were in contact again and she had given birth to a son, but was separated from her boyfriend.
-I was now a grandparent in my thirties and it took some time for me to become accustomed to that.
+I was now a grandparent in my thirties and it took some time to become accustomed to that.

 My Priestess invited me to one of her advanced Yoga classes.
 When I visited her home was quiet with no music or television, only the ticking and chiming of their antique clocks.
 The decor in the town house was Victorian and it was almost as though I had gone back in time.
 My husband was uncomfortable with silence as our priestess did not instigate any conversation and he would talk constantly about himself to break the silence.
 Our Priestess commented on his inability to handle silence.
-On occasions when I was alone with them I was happy to sit there without conversing and it reminded me of psychiatrists who sat quietly so that clients would then have to speak.
+On occasions when I was alone with them I was happy to sit there without conversing and it reminded me of psychiatrists who would sit quietly so that clients would speak.
 Our Priestess had a degree in psychology so she would have been aware of this.
 I found this fascinating!